 Do I need special charcoal for food smoking?

-Definitely, use only the best quality charcoal or briquettes.
-Use briquettes for extended cooking times as they burn consistently for a long time.
+Use only the best quality charcoal briquettes.
 Also consider coconut shells which burn long and hot - eco friendly option too.
 Try the Weber charcoal briquettes, they burn longer than most.

 Wood Flavour Types